top of page

 Confronting Narratives of Separation and the Politics of Class

-Throughout the gathering, I repeatedly heard speakers identify the deep-seated mental models of separation - from each other and from nature; the inner narratives of extraction and domination over planet and people - as fundamental barriers to economic transformation.
-As Jo Swinson noted "we have internalised the separation from each other and from nature - we are not apart, but part of nature.
+Throughout the gathering, speakers repeatedly identified the deep-seated mental models of separation—from each other and from nature—as fundamental barriers to economic transformation.
+As Jo Swinson noted, "We have internalized the separation from each other and from nature—we are not apart, but part of nature.
 We need to embrace the connections."

 • What does "wealth" mean in the economy you are trying to build, and how does it clash with the dominant narrative you are navigating today?